This Is Not That: Discipleship

 It pulls in the curious.

 No clipboard.
 No steps.
 No strategy.
 Just stories.
-Meals.
+Meals in everyday life.
 Questions.
 And sometimes a baptism in a weird place.

 How Do I Do That?

-This world is starving for relief.
+You start by realizing this world is starving for relief.
 And you’ve tasted it.
+Then, as a friend in everyday life, you step into:

 That’s discipleship.